-Section 2: Listening and learning - justice-seeking through the Methodist Conference
+Justice-seeking through the Methodist Conference

-- 81 The Methodist Conference, as the governing body of the Methodist Church, has adopted statements, received reports, passed resolutions, and initiated action, on hundreds of justice issues.
-This section of the report explores how the Conference has acted for justice, and how this has changed over recent years. - 82 Some of these have been formal statements of the Methodist Conference on specific issues of "social responsibility".
+- 45. The Methodist Conference, as the governing body of the Methodist Church, has adopted statements, received reports, passed resolutions and initiated action on hundreds of justice issues.
+This section of the report explores how the Conference has acted for justice, and how this has changed over recent years. - 46.
+Some of these have been formal statements of the Methodist Conference on specific issues of 'social responsibility'.
 For example, the Conference produced statements on marriage and divorce in 1946, peace and war in 1957, abortion in 1976, and political responsibility in 1995.
-Whilst many of these formal statements are still a helpful resource, some of them have not stood the test of time.
-Many need to be read in conjunction with later pieces of work such as subsequent Conference reports on marriage and relationships, peace and early human life. - 83 In 1987, the Conference changed the process for determining what is understood as "a statement of the Conference".
-The current Standing Order 129 which deals with this is substantially unchanged from the one adopted in that year.
-The document produced is to be "a considered Statement of the judgment of the Conference on some major issue or issues of faith and practice, and framed with a view to standing as such for some years."
-In order to ensure that it expresses not just the consensus of the Conference but also of the whole Methodist Church, once the Conference has agreed a draft of the statement it is sent to the Connexion for study, discussion and response.
-If the
+14 Whilst many of these formal statements are still a helpful resource, some of them have not stood the test of time.
+Many need to be read in conjunction with later pieces of work - such as subsequent Conference reports on marriage and relationships, peace and early human life.